techidaily/site-win11-tips/source/_posts/resolving-chrome-profiles-issues-on-windows-devices.md

 Next, restart your computer and check for the issue.

- If you suspect your Chrome files got corrupted due to crashes, check out[why Chrome keeps crashing, freezing, or not responding](https://www.makeuseof.com/tag/google-chrome-not-responding-keeps-crashing-freezing/) to get it fixed.
+ If you suspect your Chrome files got corrupted due to crashes, check out [why Chrome keeps crashing, freezing, or not responding](https://www.makeuseof.com/tag/google-chrome-not-responding-keeps-crashing-freezing/) to get it fixed.

 ## 3\.
 Temporarily Disable Any Installed Third-party Antivirus Programs